What is a Sales Manager

 If you merely sit there and nod, your employees aren’t going to gain much from your meeting, in fact, they probably will assume you aren’t even listening.
 Don’t be afraid to give feedback.

-One of your jobs is to be a coach and a mentor, never let an opportunity to inspire and educate pass you by.One of your jobs is to be a coach and a mentor, never let an opportunity to inspire and educate pass… Click To Tweet
+One of your jobs is to be a coach and a mentor, never let an opportunity to inspire and educate pass you by.One of your jobs is to be a coach and a mentor, never let an opportunity to inspire and educate pass you by Click To Tweet

 We not only like to be heard by others but we like to feel that our input is valuable.
 Checking back and following up with employees will help inspire trust and respect since they will see that their concerns matter.